 Support, Treatment, and Resilience Program

-For more information or to make a referral, please call 617.855.2927.
+For more information or to make a referral, please call 617.855.3515.

 Teen boy outside

-• Changes in thought content, including suspiciousness, emerging odd thoughts, or unusual beliefs
+• Changes in thought content (including suspiciousness), emerging odd thoughts, or unusual beliefs

-• Decreased motivation or withdrawing from friends and family
+• Withdrawing from friends and family

 STAR is covered by most insurance carriers.
 Length of treatment varies depending on the needs of the individual.
+Maximum length of treatment is 3 years.

 For those who are seeking treatment following a first episode of psychosis, please consider McLean OnTrack.